robcharlwood/gcp-av/README.md

 * Run ``make terraform_plan`` - this effectively dry runs your terraform and outputs details on what will change.
 * Run ``make terraform_apply`` - this will actually apply your infrastructure to your new project

-This can take up to 10 minutes to complete depending on how Google is feeling that day.
+This can take up to 10 minutes to complete depending on how energetic Google is feeling.
 Once this is complete, you are ready to run some tests through!

 * Go to your ``freshclam`` cloud function and trigger it.
 You don't normally need to do this as it will run automatically once every 24 hours, but I am assuming you don't want to wait that long. :-) This will pull down the virus definitions database and store it to the relevant private bucket.